 3. Copy, paste, and save your Google reviews, and note down the names of the customers who wrote them.
 That’s always been a good idea, but your reviews are not safe if they all live in one of Google’s data centers.
 If a major change is on the way, Google’s even more likely to leave your reviews in the cargo hold and let them freeze to death on the flight.

 By the way, if you have so many Google reviews that saving them all sound tedious, don’t you suppose it will be even more tedious to ask everyone to review you again?
 You’ll be lucky if 40% of them follow through.
 Pack ’em away.

 4. Take a screenshot of what shows up in the knowledge panel you see on the right-hand side when you search for your business by name.
 If you’ve got multiple locations, take a screenshot of what you see in each location’s sidebar.

-6. Cultivate other sources of traffic: not only non-Google Maps visibility (especially organic rankings), but also non-Google visibility.
+6. Cultivate other sources of traffic: not only non-Google Maps visibility (especially organic rankings) but also non-Google visibility.
 That’s just common sense, bordering on “Duh” advice.
-So rather than explain what may be obvious, I’ll point you to these two posts: “Local SEO without the Local Map: What Is It?” and “Relationship between Local and Organic SEO: a Simple Diagram.”
+So rather than explaining what may be obvious, I’ll point you to these two posts: “Local SEO without the Local Map: What Is It?” and “Relationship between Local and Organic SEO: a Simple Diagram.”